Keeping the vessels shipshape: The challenges of dry docking a vessel

 According to the IMO MARPOL and Safety Of Life At Sea treaty (SOLAS) Conventions, the most important of all international treaties concerning the safety of merchant ships, vessels require a complete inspection of the underwater hull twice within a five year period, apart from the Class and Statutory Annual Hull and Machinery Surveys.
 One of these hull inspections is performed no later than 3 years from the day a vessel is launched, or from the previous dry docking project; for vessels less than 15 years old, an in ‘Water Survey in Lieu of Docking’ usually takes place.
 The second hull inspection is done via a dry docking survey within the ‘Special Survey’ time frame, which is undertaken every five years, and commences 15 months prior to the expiration date of the vessel’s statutory trading certificates.
 The dry docking survey is part of the more extensive dry docking and repair project, whereby the vessel enters a ‘floating’ or ‘graving’ dock in the shipyard so all parts which are normally under water can be more thoroughly examined, including not only the hull but also the propeller, rudder and sea chests.

-The Dry Docking project is one of the most challenging assignments a Technical Superintendent Engineer is accountable for; making sure the vessel is maintained so that she can fulfill her commercial missions safely and efficiently.
+The dry docking project is one of the most challenging assignments a Technical Superintendent Engineer is accountable for; making sure the vessel is maintained so that it can fulfill its commercial missions safely and efficiently.
 Quoting Elias Kontaxis, Fleet Manager at Thenamaris who has attended as Superintendent Engineer and supervised as Fleet Manager over 55 dry docking projects during his career thus far, “The dry docking is the most demanding challenge during the vessel’s five year cycle.
-It certainly is a regulatory commitment, but more importantly it is the opportunity we have to address the wear a vessel accumulates while she is in operation, and to get her back in shape.”
+It certainly is a regulatory commitment, but more importantly it is the opportunity we have to address the wear a vessel accumulates while it is in operation, and to get it back in shape.”

 The need for communication and coordination in a dry docking project extends to its execution.
-The dry docking is an orchestrated effort involving multiple stakeholders including not only the ship manager but also the vessel’s classification society, her flag state, the shipyard, repair teams, various subcontractors, specialists and consultants.
+The dry docking is an orchestrated effort involving multiple stakeholders including not only the ship manager but also the vessel’s classification society, its flag state, the shipyard, repair teams, various subcontractors, specialists and consultants.
 All of these parties must work together to ensure the vessel’s condition meets regulatory requirements, including retrofit requirements.
 During dry dockings, work that will enhance the vessel’s commercial attractiveness and performance may also be undertaken.
-For example, during dry docking surveys in 2012 – 2013, Thenamaris installed the Mewis Duct, a power saving device that reduces bunker consumption, on many of the tankers in its managed fleet.

 A dry docking project may last from ten days to several weeks, depending upon the maintenance and upgrades to be performed.
 For example, ballast water tank treatment works are very time consuming and can significantly prolong the duration of the survey.
 Managing the time and costs associated with a dry docking project is one of the other challenges, as both of these factors must be considered in relation to the final quality of the end result.